General Terms and Conditions Carriers (GTC)

 Refusal of (un)loading- The loading and unloading dates and times agreed in the transport order are binding and must be adhered to.
 If you arrive outside these agreed dates and times, the sender or recipient may refuse loading or unloading.

-Self inflicted delay– In cases of self-inflicted and wilfully caused delays at all collection and delivery locations Quicargo is entitled to charge 15.00 euros for each hour of delay, but not more than 80% of the agreed freight charge.
+Self inflicted delay- In case of self-inflicted and wilfully caused delays at collection and delivery locations Quicargo is entitled to suspend the collaboration with the Carrier and/or to request participation in a performance improvement plan.
 The burden of proof that the delay was not culpably caused and/or your own fault will be borne by yourself (reversal of the burden of proof).
 If the shipper is causing delay the specified remuneration for waiting times apply.
 Please note that this might also affect your carrier ranking.

 Failed pickup or delivery – In the event of a failed pickup or delivery caused by the Shipper you are entitled to remuneration as follows:

 The driver must inform Quicargo immediately and must wait for Quicargo to give written approval to the Carrier to leave the site.
 Quicargo does not accept any further claims for remuneration other than those stated above.